-Nelson, a Democrat, was the representative for Missouri's 2nd congressional district from 1935 to 1942.
+Nelson was the representative for Missouri’s 2nd congressional district and was a Democrat.
+He served from 1935 to 1942.

 From May 1919 to Nov 1942, Nelson missed 66 of 1,499 roll call votes, which is 4.4%.
 This is better than the median of 6.6% among the lifetime records of representatives serving in Nov 1942.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1919-Feb 1920||39||0||0.0%||0th|

 |Dec 1928-Mar 1929||18||0||0.0%||0th|